BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_FOUNDATION/p2p-database-decisions.md

 ### Decision: PostgreSQL

-We have chosen to use PostgreSQL as our database for CosmicSyncCore.
+We have chosen to use PostgreSQL as our database for CivicBase.

 Rationale:
 - Robust and feature-rich relational database